 In order for students to be successful in more rigorous math, they must know their multiplication facts.
 Please make sure that you continue to study every night.
-I will be giving fact quizzes in multiplication this semester.
-Those quizzes are either basic fact quizzes or completing a multiplication chart.
-Next semester, I will test over division facts.
+I will be giving fact quizzes in multiplication.
+Those quizzes will be completing a multiplication chart.
+The multiplication chart can be used for many skills such as multiplication, division as well as fractions.
+The spring semester, I will test over division facts.

 Multiplication.com is just one great website for extra practice.
 Please study with them…. make it fun!
 The more practice they have, the more prepared they will be for long division as well as fractions.

 Vocabulary: Sometimes it seems like math has a language all its own.
 I will provide a list each six weeks for students to learn math vocabulary.
 They will take 2 vocabulary tests over that list each six weeks.
 I will divided it in half for the first test, but the second test will have ALL of the words on it.
 After the first six weeks, I will continue to include some of the vocabulary words from the previous six weeks on each test.
 You will see this list in your child’s purple homework folder.